 If for some reason you have forfeited your Swedish citizenship, you can in certain cases regain your citizenship by applying to the County Administrative Board.

-Finnish and Icelandic citizens retain their Finnish or Icelandic citizenship when they become Swedish citizens.
+Danish, finnish and Icelandic citizens retain their Finnish or Icelandic citizenship when they become Swedish citizens.
 Note that this does not apply to nationals of other countries.